 Parts are either resold in Singapore or overseas to countries such as Africa and Latin America for a second life.

-Some scrap yards also resell parts to the general public and car repair shops, so you can also get your hands on heavily discounted second-hand parts.
+Some scrap yards resell parts to the general public and car repair shops.
+So keep a lookout for these heavily discounted second-hand parts.

 Recycling car parts and accessories

 After removing reusable parts, it’s now time to remove the recyclable components!